OrigamiSL/FWTrack/README.md

 Abstract
 ------------------

-Visual tracking plays a vital role in modern intelligent transportation systems (ITSs) to sense traffic environments and trace targets, wherein unmanned aerial vehicles (UAVs) are commonly used for data collection.
-Currently, many existing trackers leverage spatial-temporal features to increase their tracking capabilities.
-However, the utilization of spatialtemporal features normally involves considerable extra network modules and time-consuming recursive deduction processes, making these trackers impractical in ITSs.
-To address the issue of low efficiency, we propose FWTrack, a novel tracker that constructs hierarchical spatial-temporal features via threedimensional wavelets and thus achieves efficient spatial-temporal visual tracking.
+Visual tracking plays a vital role in modern intelligent transportation systems (ITSs) to sense traffic environments and trace targets, wherein unmanned aerial vehicles (UAVs) are commonly used for data collection.
+Currently, many existing trackers leverage spatial-temporal features to increase their tracking capabilities.
+However, the utilization of spatial-temporal features normally involves considerable extra network modules and time-consuming recursive deduction processes, making these trackers impractical in ITSs.
+To address the issue of low efficiency, we propose FWTrack, a novel tracker that constructs hierarchical spatial-temporal features via three-dimensional wavelets and thus achieves efficient spatial-temporal visual tracking.
 FWTrack employs the spatial maximal-overlap discrete wavelet transform (MODWT) smooths to reinforce its feature extraction ability in an approximately parameter-free